 Recommendation Systems

-A recommendation system, also known as a recommender system or recommendation engine, is a subclass of information filtering systems that seeks to predict or suggest items that a user may be interested in.
-Recommendation systems are widely used in various online platforms, including e-commerce websites (Amazon), streaming services (Netflix and Spotify), social media (Facebook), and more, to provide personalized and relevant content or product recommendations to users.
+Recommendation systems are widely used in various online platforms, including online marketplaces (Amazon), streaming services (Netflix, Spotify), social media (Facebook, Instagram), and more, to provide personalized and relevant content or product recommendations to users.
 They help users discover new items, increase engagement, and drive sales or user interaction.

 There are several types of recommendation systems, each designed to cater to different use cases and scenarios.
 The main types of recommendation systems are: